pChitral/URL-Generator/README.md

 # URL Generator

-## Why did I write it?
-So while I was preparing for the GRE, I followed a wordlist by GregMAT.
-Whenever I came across a new word, I used to google how it is used in a sentence to comprehend it and not simply memorize its meaning.
-After repeating this for quite a while, I couldn't help but find a shortcut.
-Thus, I had written this to generate the URL that takes me to the example sentence for all 900 words from the GregMAT list.
+## Introduction
+I created this simple python script to automate the process of generating URLs for a list of words that I was studying while preparing for the GRE using a wordlist by GregMAT.
+I found it helpful to look up example sentences for new words that I came across in order to better understand their usage.

-## What does it do?
+## How it Works
-The code takes input from <code>file_name.csv</code> and then generates the URL, which finally gets exported in an excel file.
-I used to open all the links simultaneously, obviating the need to type it explicitly for 900 words in the list.
+The code reads input from a CSV file named `file_name.csv`, which contains a list of words.
+For each word, the script generates a URL that takes the user directly to an example sentence using the word in context.
+The generated URLs are then exported to an Excel file.
+By opening all the links simultaneously, it saves time and effort compared to typing the URLs explicitly for 900 words in the list.

+## Customization
-## What if you want to generate a URL for some different website?
-Simply open the <code>URL_Generator.ipynb</code> file and change the variable <code>url</code> which is sitting in the for loop, with the URL of your choice.
+If you want to generate URLs for a different website, simply open the `URL_Generator.ipynb` file and change the variable `url` which is sitting in the for loop, with the URL of your choice.

+I hope this tool can help you study more efficiently.
+Feel free to suggest any improvements or contribute to the project.